 Don't wait till the last minute to get money from the ATM because you might not find one that isn't broken or out of money.

 Grab a business card from your hotel and keep it with you at all times.
 If you get lost or just need to tell a driver where to take you, you will have the address and it will be in the local language.

 Hang on to as much "small money" as you can.
 Everyone wants it, nobody has it.
-Meaning nobody will EVER have change for you if you try to pay with too large a bill (and by large bill I mean not a large bill at all; one they should by all means have change for), so you need to have a stash of small money.
+Meaning nobody will EVER have change for you if you try to pay with too large a bill (and by large bill I mean not a large bill at all; one they should by all means have change for).
 Spend big bills every chance you get like at a grocery store or larger restaurant.

 I have found I get the best exchange rate using ATMs even taking into account the ATM fee.
 Some banks will even reimburse 3rd party ATM fees!

-If you are checking luggage, pack and outfit and a few main essentials (like a bathing suit) in your carry-on in case your baggage gets lost.
+If you are checking luggage, pack an outfit and a few main essentials (like a bathing suit) in your carry-on in case your baggage gets lost.

-In countries where you should not drink the water, make sure you rinse with bottled water when brushing your teeth and don't rinse your mouth in the shower.
+In countries where you should not drink the water, make sure you rinse with bottled water when brushing your teeth and don't rinse your mouth in the shower, either.